 The tool is added to the model and typically displays as a gray rectangle, indicating the tool is not yet ready to run.
 In addition to the tool, any derived data variables that will be created by the tool are also displayed in the model diagram.

 Geoprocessing models are all about connecting data and tools into processes.
 You must specify which data variables in the model should be processed by which geoprocessing tools.

-- Connect the data variables you added to the model directly to a tool by drawing a connection between them.
-You can also connect the output of one tool as input to another tool.
-To successfully make a connection, you must choose which tool parameter the data variable should be used for.
+- Connect the data variables you added to the model directly to a tool by drawing a connection between them, then choose the tool parameter to connect the variable to.
+You can connect the output of one tool as input to another tool.

 A connection line is drawn between the data variable and tool.